mesosphere/marathon/docs/docs/ports.md

 ### Bridge Mode

 Bridge mode networking allows you to map host ports to ports inside your container and is only applicable to Docker containers.
-It is particularly useful if you are using a container image with fixed port assignments that you can't modify.
+It is particularly useful if you are using a container image with fixed port assignments that you cannot modify.
 Note that it not necessary to `EXPOSE` ports in your Dockerfile.

 #### Enabling Bridge Mode